Dispassion ☀️ bright

 The Buddha teaches the things to be fully understood and what full understanding is.

-Consciousness, while persisting, might persist attached to form, feeling, perception, and intentional constructions.
+Consciousness, while persisting, might persist attached to form, feeling, perception, and intentional constructs.
 When passion for these is abandoned, the support for the establishment of consciousness is completely cut off.
 That consciousness, being unestablished, does not grow, and by not intentionally constructing, is liberated.

 After examining the impermanence, unsatisfactoriness, and the changing nature of the five aggregates, the Buddha teaches how to see them with proper wisdom, as not being suitable to identify with.